 But what about if you're applying for disability benefits from the Social Security Administration (SSA)?
 Are your social media posts grounds for denying a claim?
 If you already receive benefits, could they be used to prove you're no longer eligible?
 We asked a disability attorney to weigh in on when social media activity could be taken into consideration when deciding whether or not to approve a claim.

 The popularity of social media apps like Facebook, Instagram, and TikTok continues to grow.
-In 2022, adults in the U.S. spent a total average of 1 hour and 15 minutes a day engaging on social platforms.
+In a recent year, adults in the U.S. spent a total average of 1 hour and 15 minutes a day engaging on social platforms.
 If you're among those who post regularly, there are things you should keep in mind if you're seeking disability benefits from the SSA.

 If you've applied for SSDI (Social Security Disability Insurance) or SSI (Supplemental Security Income), your case will be reviewed by a claims examiner at your state Disability Determination Services (DDS) agency.
 If you've been denied benefits initially or after reconsideration, you can request a hearing before an administrative law judge (ALJ).